bharath-123/pepc-boost-relay/README.md

 A prototype for an out-of-protocol PEPC-type block allocation mechanism (PBS).

+PEPC-Boost leverages existing flashbots relay and builder infra to build a relay which can hold seperate auctions for the ToB(top-of-block) slot and RoB(rest-of-block) slot of a block.

 Currently in works!
 Please use it with caution!

 ### See also